 When you notice that you are struggling or when you notice that you simply can’t focus.
 Take a break.
 If you are one to have anxiety or always worry about studies you may benefit from a study schedule.
 Find a study schedule that helps you to work on yourself while also moving forward.
 For instance, some people like to wake up early and study others like to stay up late.
 I know there is a technique where you study for constantly for 25 minutes and then take a break for 5 minutes or 50 minutes of study and 10 minutes break.
 There is another technique to treat yourself with a snack or something like that after a certain task is complete.
 The aim is to basically find a technique or a method that works for you and helps you manage anxiety or stress and allows you to focus while effectively studying forward.

 Saying no to friends is ok.
 Saying no to families is ok.
 Saying no to work is ok.
 Saying no to others is ok.
 You may find yourself stretched out too far causing a negative spiral.
 I suggesting cancel on plans, warn loved once and ask for time off work.

 Take Care of Yourself Physically

-I always notice that my off periods of the gym I feel like a slug.
+I always notice that during my off periods of the gym I feel like a slug.
 Moving around a little helps with releasing built-up emotions.
 A simple walk around to the park, getting off the bus the stop before your usual one and walking the last bit to your class or parking on the other end of the carpark and walking a little extra, using the stairs instead of the elevator and so much more.
 From going to the gym everyday to simple changes to an everyday routine, any form of physical activity helps boost your mood.